RuslanTretyak/TeachMeSkills_C27_lesson_6_HW/README.md

 # TeachMeSkills_C27_lesson_7_HW
-Homework for the sixth lesson
+Homework for the seventh lesson

 **task1** we created a class "CreditCard" with the fields "Account number" and "Current amount".
 Created one constructor with two parameters.
 Created methods for increasing and decreasing the amount,